Rosen's no-go theorem for regular categories

 the pair $(p_0,p_1)$ has a coequaliser:

 \item the class of regular epimorphisms (cf. \cite[4.3.1]{Bor1}) is stable under pullback; this means that if $u : A \to B$ is a regular epimorphism, and the square

-is a pullback, then $u'$ is still a regular epimorphism. \end{itemize} \end{definition} \begin{example} The category of sets is easily seen to be regular; if a category is regular, so is the slice category of arrows $\clC/X$ and the coslice category $Y/\clC$ (\cite[A.5.5]{bourn}). \end{example} Notorious examples of non-regular categories are: partially ordered sets, categories, and topological spaces.
+is a pullback, then $u'$ is still a regular epimorphism. \end{itemize} \end{definition} The category of sets is easily seen to be regular; if a category is regular, so is the slice category of arrows $\clC/X$ and the coslice category $Y/\clC$ (\cite[A.5.5]{bourn}).

+Notorious examples of non-regular categories are: partially ordered sets, categories, and topological spaces.
 Quite niftily, a single counterexample fits all three cases, when interpreted as a poset, a category, or as finite topological space. \begin{example} let $A$ be the poset $\{a, b\} \times (0 \to 1)$; let $B$ be the poset $(0 \to 1 \to 2)$, and let $C$ be the poset $(0 \to 2)$.
 There is a regular epimorphism $p: A \to B$ obtained by identifying $(a, 1)$ with $(b, 0)$, and there is the evident inclusion $i: C \to B$.
 The pullback of $p$ along $i$ is the inclusion $\{0, 2\} \to (0 \to 2)$, which is certainly an epimorphism but not a regular epi.
-Hence regular epimorphisms in $Pos$ are not stable under pullback.
+Hence regular epimorphisms in $Pos$ are not stable under pullback

 Interpreting posets as suitable categories, the same example works for $\Cat$, and also for preorders.
-On the other hand, the category of finite preorders is equivalent to the category of finite topological spaces, so this example serves to show also that $\cate{Top}$ is not regular. \end{example} \begin{theorem} The comma category $\comma{J}{\clC}$ isn't regular.
+On the other hand, the category of finite preorders is equivalent to the category of finite topological spaces, so this example shows that $\cate{Top}$ is not regular. \end{example} \begin{lemma} The comma category $\comma{J}{\clC}$ isn't regular.